 Keelvar’s note: We are pleased to welcome our partner Xeneta and their Chief Marketing Officer, Katherine Barrios, as our guest blog post author for this content.
-Xeneta will also be joining us as our market intelligence partner for our Human+Machine Contest on 3rd December 2020, providing ocean freight rate data intelligence and analysis.
+Xeneta will also be joining us as our market intelligence partner for our Human+Machine Contest, providing ocean freight rate data intelligence and analysis.

 While technology is starting to play an important role in some shape or form in the logistics industry, it will be the digital transformation in freight procurement that separates the wheat from the chaff when it comes to world-class performance and world-class operations.